Universiti Malaysia Kelantan: First Convocation

 Among the degrees awarded are: Bachelor of Entrepreneurship (Commerce) with Honours, Bachelor of Applied Science (Agriculture Technology Entrepreneurship) With Honours, Bachelor of Creative Technology with Honours, and Bachelor of Heritage Studies with Honours.

 One post-graduate student was awarded master's degree of Entrepreneurship (Management) and two with master's degree of Science (Agriculture Biotechnology).
-(Faculty of Veterinary Medicine had their first batch of graduates on 2014.)
+(Faculty of Veterinary Medicine had their first batch of graduates in 2014.)

 UMK awarded an Honorary Degree of Doctor of Entrepreneurship (Human Capital Development) to the fifth Prime Minister of Malaysia, Tun Haji Abdullah Ahmad Badawi.

 UMK simultaneously held the Proclamation ceremony of His Royal Highness Tuanku Chancellor, Sultan Muhammad V, the Sultan and Yang Di-Pertuan for the state of Kelantan Darul Naim as the Chancellor of UMK, and the appointment of His Royal Highness Dr. Tengku Muhammad Faiz Petra Ibni Sultan Ismail Petra, who is the Crown Prince of Kelantan as the Pro-Chancellor of UMK was held.

 UMK introduced the logo of convocation which uses the colours of UMK; blue, orange and red.

 UMK first graduates have become the first alumni, thus, a song titled "Detik Ini" was created by the university as a memento for them.

 Vice-chancellors

-Facilities

-UMK has three campuses in the state of Kelantan: